Ahmad Fakri Saarani: Kelantan

-Fakri had returned to Malaysia and signed with Kelantan after his contract with Portuguese side Atlético SC ended.
+Fakri had returned to Malaysia and signed with Kelantan after his contract with Atlético SC ended.
 On 19 April 2013, Fakri scored his first league goal for Kelantan in 1–2 defeat to PKNS.
-On 31 August 2013, he scored his first Malaysia Cup goal for Kelantan in 1–2 defeat to Negeri Sembilan.
+On 31 August 2013, he scored his first Malaysia Cup goal in a 1–2 defeat to Negeri Sembilan.
 Fakri played as a substitute in the 2013 Malaysia Cup final against Pahang.

 Kedah

-On 1 January 2016, Fakri signed a one-year contract with 2015 Malaysia Premier League champions Kedah.
-On 14 December 2016, after his loan stint with Felda United ended Fakri returned to Kedah and signed another one-year contract with Kedah.
+On 1 January 2016, Fakri signed a one-year contract with the 2015 Malaysia Premier League champions Kedah.
+On 14 December 2016, after his loan stint with Felda United ended, Fakri returned to Kedah and signed another one-year contract.

 Felda United (loan)

-On 16 July 2016, Fakri was loaned to Felda United on 6-month deal.
+On 16 July 2016, Fakri was loaned to Felda United on a 6-month deal.

 Melaka United

 On 24 November 2017, Fakri signed a one-year contract with Melaka United.

 International career

 Youth

 Fakri is former Malaysia Under-20 member squad.
 He has participated in ASEAN Football Federation Youth Championship 2006 and ASEAN Football Federation Youth Championship 2007.
 He also play in 2007 Hassanal Bolkiah Trophy.
 In 2008, Fakri was seconded to Harimau Muda, a Malaysian Premier League team made up of members of the Malaysian Under-20 national side.